Goats (Capra hircus

 Domestic goat keeping is the source of new feral populations in Tasmania, and there is always the risk of reinfestation by feral goats through escapes from domestic herds.
 Overcoming the problem of feral goats in Tasmania depends on owners of domestic goats keeping their stock inside fences, and disposing of unwanted animals responsibly.
 Keep them inside the fence and stop the spread!
 In Tasmania's rugged terrain, shooting by trained professionals is the best option for humanely eradicating feral goat populations.

-Please report feral goat sightings to the Invasive Species Branch on 03 6165 3777 or by email to email@example.com
+To report feral goat sightings in Tasmania, or for advice on feral goat management, please contact Biosecurity Tasmania on 03 6165 3777 or by email to: email@example.com

 Did you know?